Capital punishment by country: Americas

 Many Caribbean countries have carried out no executions for over 10 years, but are not believed to have an abolitionist policy or established practice.

-Currently (2022), the United States is the only country in the Americas to conduct executions for civil purposes.
-However while capital punishment applies nationwide on the federal level, only some states can be considered retentionist for ordinary crimes, as federal death penalty only applies for crimes committed in exceptional circumstances.
-Of the 50 states and one federal district, 23 are abolitionist for ordinary crimes and 2 are abolitionist in practice for ordinary crimes.
-Also 5 states have imposed formal moratoriums and 1 state has imposed an informal moratorium, but cannot be considered abolitionist in practice for ordinary crimes, as the moratoriums have been in place for under a decade.
-The last execution elsewhere in the region was in Saint Kitts and Nevis in 2008.
+As of 2024, the United States is the only country in the Americas to conduct executions for civil purposes.
+Capital punishment applies nationwide on the federal level, for certain federal crimes, and in the military.
+However, most capital crimes are prosecuted at the state level.
+Twenty-three of the fifty states and the federal district have abolished capital punishment entirely.
+Five states and the federal government have imposed formal moratoriums, and three of them are classifiable as "abolitionist in practice" according to the United Nations criteria, having passed a period of over ten years without executions.

+Outside of the United States, the last execution elsewhere in the Americas was in Saint Kitts and Nevis in 2008.

 The countries in the Americas that most recently abolished the death penalty are Suriname (2015), Argentina (2009), and Bolivia (2009).
 Guatemala abolished the death penalty for civil cases in 2017.

 Executions in the Americas in 2019: United States (22).

 Asia

-There are 42 member states of the United Nations in Asia, and one observer state, of these:
+There are 42 United Nations member states in Asia, and one observer state.
+Of these: